 Net Worth Tracking as Motivation to Stick with It

-The really cool thing is that not only did tracking my net worth bring me to this point, it helped me while I was getting out of debt.
+The really cool thing about tracking your net worth is that not only did it help me get to where I am today, it helped me stay motivated while I was getting out of debt.

 What was harder to anticipate was how tedious those 16 months were going to be.

 I did not beans-and-rice-it but I did stop traveling and buying anything I didn’t truly need.
 I remember one time being so excited because I lost an earring and had a reason to go shopping for a replacement (which, now that I think about it, I didn’t actually need).